 It may seem a bit much to inspect an aerial lift before every job.
 But there are many reasons for doing so.
 Of course, worker safety is the #1 reason.
 Aerial lifts are complex machines with a lot of controls and moving parts.
 It only takes one damaged or broken part to cause an accident that can result in injury or death.
 Aerial lift mishaps can also injure people on the ground.
 This includes people helping out on the job and others just walking through the area.

 Daily inspections can also extend the life of the aerial lift.
 When spotted in the early stages, minor damage or wear and tear can be taken care of before they become big problems.
 This saves time and money to be avoiding high-cost repairs.

 Inspecting aerial lifts before starting each job also sends a key message to workers.
 It shows the company puts safety first.
 It also shows it is serious about following OSHA guidelines.

 Pre-Operating Inspection of Equipment

-- Any fluid leaks
+– Look for fluid leaks

 – Lower-level controls

 Inspecting the Work Platform

 The next part of the lift inspection involves the operating controls.
 These must be in top working condition at all times.
 Parts to inspect include: